secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - Cost of the items you are using in the giveaway
 - Fulfillment and shipping fees for each order placed once the giveaway is running (there is a Cost Estimate under campaign settings but please note actuals have ended up higher than their estimate so far) These will be on a Printfection invoice, more details to come on the invoice process.
 - $25/month per item stocked in Printfection.
-This will not hit your field marketing campaign tag, but is an overall cost to GitLab to consider and be mindful of (noted in Step 12 [here](/handbook/marketing/corporate-marketing/merchandise-handling/#creating-the-send-order)
+This will not hit your field marketing Allocadia ID, but is an overall cost to GitLab to consider and be mindful of (noted in Step 12 [here](/handbook/marketing/corporate-marketing/merchandise-handling/#creating-the-send-order)

 ### Linkedin events Feature - FMM team access